What is Picatta Sauce?

 Substitute for Capers in Picatta

 Capers are a delicious, briney, salty ingredient that I love in so many dishes, but there are folks who just don’t like them.
 One important step when using capers is to rinse them before adding them to a recipe.
-Many people forget about (or didn’t now in the first place) rinsing capers.
+Many people forget about (or didn’t know in the first place) rinsing capers.
 If you’re one of those people who don’t like capers, perhaps you didn’t rinse them first?
 If I can’t convince you to jump on the caper band wagon even after you’ve rinsed them, try substituting chopped green olives in this recipe instead.

 What to Serve with Picatta